 History

-During the 1950s, Indonesia had a number of higher education studies like engineering, mathematics and science, which were part of Universitas Indonesia and Perguruan Tinggi Pendidikan Guru (PTPG).
+During the 1950s, Bandung had a number of higher education institutions like the Faculty of Engineering and The Faculty of Mathematics and Natural Sciences, which were part of Universitas Indonesia, and Perguruan Tinggi Pendidikan Guru (PTPG).
 However, there was a demand for a state university that could provide a variety of disciplines.
 The need for one became more imminent when Bandung was appointed as the host for the Asian-African Conference in 1955.

 On October 14, 1956, a committee was formed at Bandung City Hall to carry out the specific task of establishing a state university in Indonesia.
 The committee appointed Prof. Muh.
 Yamin, Mr. Soenardi, Prof. Bushar Muhammad, S.H., and other prominent West Java figures as its delegates to deliver the public’s and the government’s aspiration for a state university in Bandung.

 On August 25, 1957, a working group was established.
-It was chaired by R. Ipik Gandamana, Governor of West Java at the time.
-The working group was formed with the aim to accelerate the birth of the state university.
+It was chaired by R. Ipik Gandamana, the Governor of West Java at the time.
+The working group was formed with the aim of accelerating the birth of the state university.
 The result of the group was the birth of Universitas Padjadjaran (Unpad) on Wednesday, September 11, 1957

-The name “Padjadjaran” was taken from a medieval kingdom in Tatar Sunda (Sunda land, covering the present-day West Java and Banten provinces as well as the Jakarta Special Capital Region).
+The name “Padjadjaran” was taken from a medieval kingdom in Tatar Sunda (Sunda land, covering the present-day West Java and Banten provinces as well as the Special Capital Region of Jakarta).
 The kingdom of Padjadjaran was ruled by King Siliwangi or King Dewantaprana Maharaja Sri Baduga from Pakuan Padjadjaran (1473-1513 AD).

-At the time of its establishment, Unpad consisted of 4 faculties: Law and Civic Knowledge, Economics, Teacher Training and Education (Guidance and Counseling, an incarnation of PTPG in Bandung), and Medicine.
+At the time of its establishment, Unpad consisted of 4 faculties: Law and Civic Knowledge, Economics (both formerly parts of Yayasan Universitas Merdeka in Bandung), Teacher Training and Education (an incarnation of PTPG in Bandung), and Medicine.

 On September 18, 1960, the Faculty of Physical Education was established.
 From 1963 to 1964, the Faculty of Physical Education and the Faculty of Teacher Training and Education separated from Unpad, each one becoming their own institutions.